Blockstream/gdk/docs/source/gdk-json.rst

 Get assets parameters JSON
 --------------------------

-Informations about Liquid assets can be obtained by either passing a list of asset ids to query:
+Information about Liquid assets can be obtained by either passing a list of asset ids to query:

 .. code-block:: json